deepset-ai/haystack-integrations/integrations/instructor-embedder.md

 ## Usage

-1. To initialize the `InstructorTextEmbedder` or `InstructorDocumentEmbedder` you need to pass Local path or name of the model in Hugging Face's model hub, such as `'hkunlp/instructor-base'`, using the  `model_name_or_path` parameter.
+1. To initialize the `InstructorTextEmbedder` or `InstructorDocumentEmbedder` you need to pass Local path or name of the model in Hugging Face's model hub, such as `'hkunlp/instructor-base'`, using the  `model` parameter.
 2. The instruction string to be used while computing domain-specific embeddings needs to be passed using the `instruction` parameter.